California sues Tesla over alleged rampant discrimination against Black employees

 Prosecutors describe years of harassment and discrimination

 Discrimination against Black employees was constant, the lawsuit says, and has been going on as early as 2012, the year after Tesla started production there.
-Black workers at Tesla complained that managers and supervisors "constantly" used the n-word and other racial slurs towards them and other Black workers.
+Black workers at Tesla complained that managers and supervisors "constantly" used the N-word and other racial slurs toward them and other Black workers.

 Some workers at Tesla with tattoos of the Confederate flag would make their tattoos visible to intimidate Black workers, according to the lawsuit.
 Workers at Tesla also allegedly referred to the factory as the "slaveship" or "the plantation," in addition to other slurs.
 "One Black worker heard these racial slurs as often as 50-100 times a day," the lawsuit states.